 When Mr. Felton spoke to that reporter from Kettering's local newspaper, the Northamptonshire Evening Telegraph, he could hardly have known what success the next three quarters of a century would bring.
 But he started a musical tradition, which is continued by one of the most famous names in the brass band world - GUS.

-Under the names of Munn and Felton, GUS (Footwear), The GUS Band, Rigid Containers Group Band, Travelsphere Holidays Band and now the Virtuosi GUS Band, the sound of Kettering brass has rung throughout Britain, Europe and America in concert halls, on television and radio and on records and CDs.
+Under the names of Munn and Felton, GUS (Footwear), The GUS Band, Rigid Containers Group Band, Travelsphere Holidays Band, the Virtuosi GUS Band, then finally the GUS Band the sound of Kettering brass has rung throughout Britain, Europe and America in concert halls, on television and radio and on records and CDs.